Structured Text Programming: A Step by Step Guide (With Examples)

 At first, it may seem better to use a graphical programming language for PLC programming.
 But in my opinion, that is only true for smaller PLC programs.
 By using a text-based PLC programming language, your program will take up much smaller space, and the flow/logic will be easier to read and understand.
 You can, for example, scale a PLC analog input or output with just one line of code or set an alarm for your SCADA system solution.

-Another advantage is that you can combine the different programming languages.
+Another advantage is that you can combine different programming languages.
 You can even have function blocks containing functions written in Structured Text.
 The fact that this is a standardized programming language also gives us the option to program different PLC brands with Structured Text.
 Probably the most common PLC (in Europe at least) is the Siemens S7 PLC’s.
 They can be programmed with Structured Text and you can start already now with the Siemens S7-1200 Starter Kit, which is also a great kit to get you introduced to the Siemens PLC environment.

 High-level Programming Languages

-If you are already familiar with high-level programming languages like PHP, Python and C, Structured Text will seem familiar to you.
-The syntax of Structured Text is developed to look like the syntax of a high-level programming language with loops, variables, conditions and operators.
+If you are already familiar with high-level programming languages like PHP, Python, and C, Structured Text will seem familiar to you.
+The syntax of Structured Text is developed to look like the syntax of a high-level programming language with loops, variables, conditions, and operators.

 But on the other hand, if you have never seen a high-level programming language, Structured Text can be a great introduction to those languages and the syntax used.
 It can sometimes be a good idea to start with a more simple programming language to understand how logic and the PLC work.
 For example, the Siemens LOGO Starter Kit is a programmable relay with a very simple visual programming language.

 Before you read this tutorial I recommend that you take a brief look at this PLC program written in Structured Text.
 Try to see if you can understand the function of this program.
-Does Structured Text look familiar to you?
+Does the Structured Text look familiar to you?